Hamiltonian Lie algebroids: Abstract

 After comparing a number of possible compatibility conditions between an anchor map $A\to TM$ on a vector bundle $A$ and a presymplectic structure on the base $M$, we choose the most natural of them, best formulated in terms of a suitably chosen connection on $A$.
 We define a notion of momentum section of $A^*$, and, when $A$ is a Lie algebroid, we specify a condition for compatibility with the Lie algebroid bracket.
 Compatibility conditions on an anchor, a Lie algebroid bracket, a momentum section, a connection, and a presymplectic structure are then the defining properties of a hamiltonian Lie algebroid.
 For an action Lie algebroid with the trivial connection, the conditions reduce to those for a hamiltonian action.
 We show that the clean zero locus of the momentum section of a hamiltonian Lie algebroid is a coisotropic submanifold.
 To define morphisms of hamiltonian Lie algebroids, we express the structure in terms of a bigraded algebra generated by Lie algebroid forms and de Rham forms on its base.
 We give an Atiyah-Bott type characterization of a bracket-compatible momentum map; it is equivalent to a closed basic extension of the presymplectic form, within the generalization of the BRST model of equivariant cohomology to Lie algebroids.
 We show how to construct a groupoid by reduction of an action Lie groupoid $G\times M$ by a subgroup $H$ of $G$ which is not necessarily normal, and we find conditions which imply that a hamiltonian structure descends to such a reduced Lie algebroid.

 We consider many examples and, in particular, find that the tangent Lie algebroid over a symplectic manifold is hamiltonian with respect to some connection if and only if the symplectic structure has a nowhere vanishing primitive.
-The question of which exact symplectic manifolds have such primitives is open.
+Recent results of Stratmann and Tang show that this is the case whenever the symplectic structure is exact.